pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

     - web-apps
 ---

 As a developer, I get lots of ideas for web apps --- little things, mostly: nifty ways to keep track of my kids' allowances, habit trackers, shopping lists.
-Most of them, however, never see the light of day, and not just because I'm lazy.
-I also tend to get hung up trying to decide what to use for the technology stack.
+Most of them, however, never see the light of day, and not just because I'm lazy; I also tend to get hung up trying to decide what to use for the technology stack.

 <!--more-->

 And as a JavaScript developer, I certainly have options --- too many, in fact, and that's part of the problem.
-Having roughly a hundred and fifty million libraries and frameworks to choose from is definitely better than having none, but at the same time, all that choice can make the deciding rather difficult.
+Having roughly a hundred and fifty million libraries and frameworks to choose from is definitely better than having none, but at the same time, all that choice can make the actual choosing rather difficult.
 Which is why, when I just want to get something done, I'll often reach for a combination of tools known as [the MERN stack](https://www.mongodb.com/mern-stack).

 MERN-stack apps are three-tier web apps built with [MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), [React](https://reactjs.org/), and [Node.js](https://nodejs.org/).
 You can read all about them [in the MongoDB docs](https://www.mongodb.com/mern-stack), but the gist is that they allow you use one language --- JavaScript (or TypeScript, if you like) --- to manage all three layers of the application stack: the front end as a single-page app built statically with React; the back end as a REST API managed with Express; and the database as a collection of JSON-like documents with MongoDB.
 MERN might not _always_ the right tool for the job, but for the kinds of apps I tend to find myself building, it generally works out pretty well.